-The President of Malta, George Vella, began by saying, “I am simply there for a moral force or rather, a compass, to guide the people” since he has no power over the actual governing of the country.
+His Excellency, the new President of Malta, George Vella, visited the University of Malta earlier today.
+The event was organized by KSU to encourage students to ask the President any questions.
+He began by saying, “I am simply there for a moral force or rather, a compass, to guide the people” since he has no power over the actual governing of the country.
 “I want to hear your main concerns and your ideas”, he continued.

 A question arouse regarding last week’s shooting of a migrant in Malta in which His Excellency responded, “the Maltese are not happy about this surely, and certainly you are welcomed here amongst your colleagues.”
 He continued, “We need to be careful with social media.
 Be careful to not fall into the trap about foreigners and migrants.
 A big block is uniting to be a force in the new European Parliament.
 It will surely be a grouping voice against migrants.
 Due to our limited territory, we cannot accept everyone.
 We cannot give what we do not have.”